-The Department of Chemistry offers a full set of courses designed to prepare a student for graduate study, medical school, secondary education, or work in the chemical industry.
+The Chemistry program offers a full set of courses designed to prepare a student for graduate study, medical school, secondary education, or work in the chemical industry.

 What can you expect?